mhalcrow/markdown-cv/index.md

 billions of Android phones across the globe, closing a major competitive gap with the Apple iPhone.

+I thrive in ambiguity and relish opportunities to lead the industry in whatever challenge I take on.

 ## Employment History

-### Google, 2010-present
+### Google, 2011-present

+<a
-Container Threat Detection
+href="https://cloud.google.com/security-command-center/docs/concepts-container-threat-detection-overview">Container Threat Detection</a>

  * I built the team from scratch, hiring on 9 new employees from outside the company and transferring in 3 employees from other teams at Google.
- * I did the initial design on the kernel instrumentation and the Google service framework, and I led my team's execution on that vision.
+ * I designed the kernel instrumentation and the Google service framework, and I led my team's execution on an ambitious vision.
- * I led Machine Learning experts on my team in the concept and implementation of malicious script detection capability.
+ * I led Machine Learning experts on my team to produce novel techniques in the threat detection domain.

 fs-verity